15 Popular American Chicken Breeds

 These American chicken breeds are excellent egg layers and can lay up to 300 eggs annually!

-Jersey Giants are also one of the largest American chicken breeds, with roosters weighing around 13 pounds and hens around 11 pounds.
+Jersey Giants are one of the largest American chicken breeds, with roosters weighing around 13 pounds and hens around 11 pounds.

 The Jersey Giant is a great choice if you’re looking for productive and good-looking chicken!